Health Innovation Funding OpportunitiesAugust 24, 2022

 NHS organisations, academia and the healthcare industry are invited to apply to lead innovative new projects in healthcare outcome improvement, planning, clinical research and product research and development.

 HF’s aim is a healthier population, supported by high quality health care that can be equitably accessed.
 HF learns what works to make people’s lives healthier and improve the health care system.
 From giving grants to those working at the front line to carrying out research and policy analysis, they shine a light on how to make successful change happen.

 BHF provide personal support for clinical and non-clinical cardiovascular researchers at all stages of their career.
 They also provide grants for short and long term research projects, essential infrastructure and strategic initiatives.

 Over 30 years ago a small, diverse group of medical research charities form the Association of Medical Research Charities (AMRC) to unite the sector and provide it with a leading voice.
 Since then their membership has grown to over 140 charities.
 In 2018, these charities invested £1.3 billion in medical research.

 Other UK Government, Seed Funds & Loans

 BBB are a government-owned business development bank dedicated to making finance markets work better for smaller businesses.
 Whether you’re looking for finance to start a business, grow to the next level, or stay ahead of the competition, they say that they can deliver greater volume and choice of finance.

 Information about SBRI for businesses and public sector organisations that might want to use the scheme.

-UK Innovation & Science Seed Fund Deadline: Open
+UK Innovation & Science Seed Fund Applications: Open

 The UK Innovation & Science Seed Fund (formerly known as The Rainbow Seed Fund) is a £27.1m early-stage venture capital fund building and growing technology companies stemming from the UK’s research base.